Jemurai/s3s2/README.md

 > https://s3s2.jemurai.com/.well_known/s3s2-pub.asc
 Your config was written to /Users/mk/s3s2-demo.json .
 You can invoke with s3s2 --config /Users/mk/s3s2-demo.json
 ```

+## Building S3S2

+Since Go provides the ability to cross compile, here are some of the common commands:
+`GOOS=linux GOARCH=amd64 go build -v github.com/jemurai/s3s2`

+`go build`

+## Documentation

+You can see the code level documentation by running:  `godoc -http=:6060` and visiting localhost:6060 in a browser.

 # Get Help